 Hydroponic Basil Nutrient Requirements

 Hydroponic basil has simple nutrient requirements since we only need basil in its vegetative stage.
 To grow your hydroponic basil, use a hydroponic nutrient regiment high in nitrogen.
-For growing my hydroponic basil I use Dyna Gro Grow.
+For growing my hydroponic basil I use Dyna Gro Foliage Pro.
 This one part nutrient regimen is simple to use and produces plants with strong stems and heavy vegetation, which is just what you want when growing hydroponic basil.

 Typically a good vegetative nutrient solution is all you need to grow most herbs, but basil requires a little more magnesium and calcium.
 When growing hydroponic basil I would recommend adding some Cal-Mag to your nutrient regimen.